This post will go over several options on how to read your chat logs on Twitch to stay up to date with your community.

 Can You See When a Twitch Account Was Made?

 Streamers and mods are able to see the date that an account when that account is interacting on their channels.
-If you want to know the creation date of the account, you can ask a mod to tell you the date and wait for their reply.
+If you want to know the account’s creation date, you can ask a mod to tell you the date and wait for their reply.

 You can get a lot out of reviewing your Twitch chat logs.
 It’s a great way to get feedback from your audience, which you can use to improve your channel’s content.
 You’ll also better control and monitor all types of behavior with the chat logs.